futurehomeno/RPI_mini_UART/README.md

 You might even have to upgrade gcc because some gcc version are flagged dangerous for compilations.

-* Now create a symlink of the linux source
+* Now create a symlink of the Linux source

 `ln -s /usr/src/linux /lib/modules/3.18.14+/build`